softwarepub/hermes/docs/source/dev/data_model.md

 The example continues to show how to assert data values.

-As mentioned in the [introduction to the data model](#data-model), `hermes` uses a JSON-LD-like internal data model.
-The API class {class}`hermes.model.SoftwareMetadata` hides many of the more complex aspects of JSON-LD and makes it easy to work with the data model.

-So the API class hides the internal model objects.
+The API class hides the internal model objects.
-Therefore, they work as you would expect from plain Python data:
+Therefore, they do not only work as you would expect from plain Python data:

 ```{code-block} python